cryptosubh/blog/_posts/2017-01-07-CS-Tidbits.md

 Syntax within a programming language that is designed to make things easier to read or to express.
 It makes the language "sweeter" for human use: things can be expressed more clearly, more concisely, or in an alternative style that some may prefer.
 Specifically, a construct in a language is called syntactic sugar if it can be removed from the language without any effect on what the language can do: functionality and expressive power will remain the same.
 Examples from Python: decorators, list comprehension, accessing matrix elements by index
-*  **Decorators**
-Function decorators are wrappers to existing functions.
-They dynamically alter the functionality of a function, method or class without having to directly use subclasses.
-*  **Annotations**
-like decorators for java programs! preceded by the at sign (@) - @ = AT, as in annotation type
 * **Race Condition**
 The behavior of an electronic, software or other system where the output is dependent on the sequence or timing of other uncontrollable events.
 It becomes a bug when events do not happen in the order the programmer intended.
 The term originates with the idea of two signals racing each other to influence the output first.
 * **Polymorphism**